aqancaul/Infinite-Wisdom/README.md

 # Infinite Wisdom

-Infinite Wisdom is a simple quiz app using qt toolkit for GUI.
+Infinite Wisdom is a simple quiz app written on Python.

 note : this is my first qt app ☠️ i am still but a noob learner :)